VRConservation/geosp/chapters/08_aiml.md

 A curated list of resources, tools, frameworks, articles, and projects related to Machine Learning Operations (MLOps): https://github.com/Pythondeveloper6/Awesome-MLOPS?tab=readme-ov-file#paid-courses

+Come back to this space in a year or so when AI might have more applications that are useful.
+Right now a lot of promise and whiz bang stuff but nothing earth shattering.

 ## Machine Learning
 Whitebark pine example from EE and possibly make it into an app.